 Physicians for Human Rights (PHR), which shared in the Nobel Peace Prize in 1997, is a U.S.-based international advocacy organization working at the intersection of medicine, science, and law.
-With a global network of thousands of medical, scientific, and legal experts, PHR uses the power of medical and scientific evidence to document human rights and humanitarian law violations and prevent abuses, protect survivors, and promote justice and universal human rights for all.
+With a global network of thousands of medical, scientific, and legal experts, PHR uses the power of medical and scientific evidence to document violations of human rights and humanitarian law, prevent abuses, protect survivors, and promote justice and universal human rights for all.

-Building upon its highly respected place in the field, and supported by a committed and talented team, PHR is seeking a Director of Finance.
+Building upon its highly respected place in the field, and supported by a committed and talented team, PHR seeks a director of finance.

 Work Authorization: Applicants must be authorized to work in the United States.